 The stock table needs space to fit in details of as many shares as possible.
 There is thus a space crunch.
 For this reason, company symbols, and not names, are used.
 On the internet, though, company’s names too are given.
 This helps you identify the stock.

-During market hours, share prices keep changing as more trades are conducted.
+During market hours, live share prices keep changing as more trades are conducted.
 This is because buying makes the stock more valuable, while selling makes it less valuable.
 This in turn affects the share price.
 To give an investor a basis for comparison, the stock quote mentions the highest and lowest prices the stock hit in that day.
 If the share price is constantly rising, the ‘high’ would keep climbing.
 In the same way, the ‘low’ would keep falling in a down market.
 Once the market closes, the difference between the highest and the lowest prices gives an idea about the volatility in the stock’s price.

 The closing price also helps calculate how much the stock’s price has changed.
 This change is written in both percentage as well as absolute value format.
 It is calculated by subtracting today’s price from the previous closing price, and then dividing with the closing price to get the percentage change.
 A positive change indicates the stock price has increased from the previous day.
 When the net change is positive, the stock is written in green colour, while red colour is used to denote share price has fallen.